Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

 ### Lists

 A list is a collection of items of any data type (integers, strings, or even other lists) and is analogous to arrays in other programming languages.
-Lists are mutable (they can be changed), which means items can be added to and removed from a list.
+Lists are mutable, which means items can be added to and removed from them.

 > The terms *mutable* and *immutable* are frequently used in programming.
 Mutable means the memory referenced by a variable can be changed.
 Immutable means the memory referenced by a variable cannot be changed.
 Strings are immutable.
 If you modify a string in code, a new string is created in memory to hold the modified string.
 Lists are mutable, meaning items can freely be added and removed.